If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 BEST YOUNG ADULT

 Need a kick in the a**?
 It may be time to start listening to Unf*ck Yourself by Gary John Bishop.
-This motivational manual can help you redirect yourself and help you achieve the change you want while allowing you to reach your full potential at the same time.
-For anyone bored and stuck in the rat race or tired of living out the same Groundhog Day situation, 365 days of the year, then it really is time to unf*ck yourself.
+This motivational manual can help you redirect yourself and achieve the change you want.
+For anyone bored and stuck in the rat race or tired of living out the same Groundhog Day situation, then it really is time to unf*ck yourself.
 And while this may sound like a self-help book, it’s not.
 It’s about cutting through the crap and taking responsibility for your life.

-Becoming by Michele Obama is one of 2019’s best books and Amazon readers have fallen in love with it.
+Becoming by Michele Obama remains one of Audible’s best books as readers have fallen in love with it.
 Inside this memoir, from arguably America’s most iconic first lady, you’ll discover what it took to create one of the most inclusive governments in the history of the United States of America.
 You’ll also find plenty of other insights, including how one successfully raises two daughters while living at 1600 Pennsylvania Ave.
 Other areas of interest include Michelle’s childhood on the south side of Chicago, her biggest triumphs and disappointments and, of course, what it takes to crush Carpool Karaoke.